-- 22. The Basel III leverage ratio is designed to supplement the risk-based capital requirements.
-It is intended to: - (a) restrict the build-up of leverage in the banking sector to avoid damage to the broader financial system and the economy; and - (b) reinforce the risk-based requirements with a non-risk based "back stop" measure. - 23.
-D-SIBs must meet a 6% leverage ratio minimum requirement, and all other SFIs must meet a 4% leverage ratio requirement. - 24.
-A SFI's total exposure measure is the sum of the following exposures, as defined below: - (a) on-balance sheet exposures (including derivatives and securities financing transactions); and - (b) off-balance sheet exposures. - 25.
+- 23. The Basel III leverage ratio is designed to supplement the risk-based capital requirements.
+It is intended to: - (a) restrict the build-up of leverage in the banking sector to avoid damage to the broader financial system and the economy; and - (b) reinforce the risk-based requirements with a non-risk based "back stop" measure. - 24.
+Commercial Banks (also known as Domestic Systemically Important Banks or "DSIBs") must meet a 6% leverage ratio minimum requirement, and all other SFIs must meet a 4% leverage ratio requirement. - 25.
+A SFI's total exposure measure is the sum of the following exposures, as defined below: - (a) on-balance sheet exposures (including derivatives and securities financing transactions); and - (b) off-balance sheet exposures. - 26.
 The exposure measure for the leverage ratio should generally follow financial accounting values.
 The exposure measure will be the sum of the following: